Lost in Translation: Funny Chinese English on warning signs

 These 11 signs with humorous Chinese English, below, are part of our second installment in a series of posts on funny Chinese-to-English translation fails.
 If you missed the first one focusing on fire warnings, be sure to check out Lost in Translation: Fire warnings become funny Chinese signs.
+And you will certainly enjoy our third in the series, Lost in Translation: Funny Chinese instructions in hotels.
 Heck, we were even told by a local that there was an official Chinese government office is in charge of vetting and approving English translations!
 Now, without further ado, signs focused on warning the public about you-name-it:

 First, allow us to apologize for the slightly blurry photo.
 We were, frankly, laughing too hard (in the women’s toilets of an airport) to hold our camera phone steady.
 And just when we were thinking stamping on a toilet was acceptable.
 In all fairness, this was above a Western-style sit toilet which, we have been told, can confuse some Chinese traditionalists used to squat toilets.
 Their inclination, we hear, is to climb up onto it and, well, squat with feet precariously balanced on the toilet’s seat.

 We get the “no spitting” admonition.
 And, boy, can Chinese folks spit — men and women!
 What had us a tad bewildered was this prohibition on waterside frolicking peril….